biewerheisler/SolanumPenLycGeneExpressionAnalysis/README.md

 Data files include:

-Supplement_BHetalTBD.xlsx = Supplemental tables referenced in the main text_
+Supplement_BHetalTBD.xlsx = Supplemental tables referenced in the main text.

 OriginalData
 	-pen_lyc_readcounts.txt = The read counts for all tissues and replicates